UltraCakeBakery/FastBooleanArray/README.md

 # Performance Breakdown

 Our benchmark compares the performance of our Fast Boolean Array library against Vanilla JavaScript arrays in terms of get and set operations across varying numbers of Booleans.
 The results below reflect an updated benchmark algorithm that performs 1,000 runs for each x amount of Booleans to better simulate real-world scenarios.
+Generally you will notice the trend that as the size of the array grows, so does the justification of using our library instead of a regular vanilla JavaScript array.

 ## Performance Breakdown